GenomicsAotearoa/Nextflow_Workshop/docs/session_2/0_kickoff.md

 # Introduction to Session 2

-Session 2 builds on fundamental concepts learned in [Session 1](../session_1/0_kickoff.md) and provides you with hands-on experience in nf-core workflow customisation.
-Throughout the session we will be working with small test data from and the [nf-core/sarek pipeline](https://nf-co.re/sarek/3.2.3).
+Session 2 builds on fundamental concepts learned in [Session 1](../session_1/0_kickoff.md) and provides you with hands-on experience in nf-core pipeline customisation.

 We will explore the pipeline source code and apply various customisations using a parameter file and custom configuration files.
 You will:

-* Create custom files for our case study
+* Explore the nf-core/sarek source code
-* Use the nf-core tools utility
+* Create custom input files and customise the pipeline execution
-* Run Nextflow commands to query work directories and configuration files
+* Review the execution of the pipeline with the customisations applied

 Each lesson in this session will build on previous lessons.
-By the end of this session you will have a deeper understanding of the customisation techniques and the impact they have on the workflow execution.
+By the end of this session you will have a deeper understanding of the customisation techniques and the impact they have on the pipeline execution.

 !!! note "Applying what you learn"

-    Although activities in this session will use the nf-core/sarek workflow, all customisation scenarios we explore are applicable to other nf-core workflows.
+    Although activities in this session will use version 3.2.3 of the [nf-core/sarek](https://nf-co.re/sarek/3.2.3) pipeline, all customisation scenarios we explore are applicable to other nf-core pipelines.

 ## Log back in into NESI

 Follow [set up instructions](../setup/setup.md) to log back into Nesi.

 ## Create a new work directory